 From wound care and ostomy care to home dialysis and telemonitoring, medical technologies are changing how and where services are provided.
 By facilitating a shift away from hospital care, we are helping to improve outcomes for patients and add value to the health system.

 Community care refers to treatment and care outside of an acute care setting, such as a hospital.
 It typically includes primary care (provided by general practitioners, nurses, pharmacists, and other healthcare professionals), out-patient clinics, homecare, nursing homes, hospices, convalescent centres, ambulatory care (such as intravenous chemotherapy), and providers of medical technologies such as pharmacies, medical device shops, appliance contractors, and homecare companies.

 For patients, including the elderly and disabled, accessing services locally is more convenient than travelling to hospitals for outpatient appointments or being admitted to hospital.
 Telemedicine allows people to preserve their independence while digital technologies monitor their health and securely share health data with their healthcare team.

 Community care in Europe

-Community care can benefit patients, their families, doctors and hospitals.
+Community care can benefit patients, their families, doctors, and hospitals.
 Check out country profiles (Germany, France, Netherlands, Sweden, United Kingdom) and best practices (Belgium, France, Netherlands, Sweden, United Kingdom) to better understand the system in some European countries.

-Many of these technologies are new.
 They have the potential to change patient care, yet health systems tend to evolve slowly.
 Realising their full benefits will mean investing in the infrastructure that will deliver effective community care, including public awareness.
 This will provide a further step towards sustainable, cost-effective healthcare systems.

 Community care is a diverse sector